posthtml/posthtml-components/docs-src/md/introduction.md

 </div>
 ```

 You can also notice how the `class` attribute is merged with `class` attribute of the first node.
-Let's see in next section more about this.
+In the next section you will know more about this.

 You can change how attributes are merged with global props defined via options by passing a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).